skip navigation Logo of TU Dortmund Logo of TU Dortmund

 Figure 6: A single textured quad element being fractured (left), and the underlying discontinuous enrichment function (center-left).
 Starting from a single quad element, our method is able to capture complex deformations and topological changes by simply enriching the element’s basis functions (center-right).
 Fracturing a bunny triangle mesh (right).

 Elastic bodies take many forms, from long and slender rods, to flat and wide shells, to thick and bulky solids.
-In [7] we developed an accurate, unified treatment of these different types of elastic models.
+In (Martin et al., 2010) we developed an accurate, unified treatment of these different types of elastic models.
 Following the method of resultant-based formulation to its logical extreme, we derived a higher-order integration point, the elaston, that measures stretching, shearing, bending, and twisting along any axis.
 An assembly of elastons accurately captures the behavior of elastic materials of any dimension.
 The theory and accompanying implementation do not distinguish between forms of different dimension (solids, shells, rods), nor between manifold regions and non-manifold junctions.
 Consequently, a single code accurately models a diverse range of elastoplastic behaviors, including buckling, writhing, cutting and merging (Figures 7,8).

 Figure 7: An elaston measures stretching, shearing, bending, and twisting along any axis (left).
 An assembly of elastons accurately captures the behavior of elastic materials of any dimension (center), manifold or not, such as this rod cut out of a shell cut out of a cube (right).